 Abnormal uterine bleeding

-Abnormal uterine bleeding are together with pelvic pain the most frequent symptoms in gynaecology.
+Abnormal uterine bleeding is together with pelvic pain, the most frequent symptom in gynaecology.

 Menorrhagia : abundant menstruation

 Metrorrhagia : irregular bleeding

 IMB : intermenstrual bleeding